information

 The Portland Harbor program invites community members to serve on this year's grant review committee.
 Portlanders who represent communities disproportionately affected by the contamination and cleanup are strongly encouraged to submit an interest form.

-The Neighborhood to the River application process includes a pre-application phase.
+The application process includes a pre-application phase.
 If your pre-application is approved, the Grant Coordinator will invite you to complete a full application.
-Learn more about how and when to apply for a Neighborhood to the River grant on this page.
+Learn more about how and when to apply for a Percent for Green grant.

 Congratulations!
-Your project has been selected to receive a Neighborhood to the River grant.
+Your project has been selected to receive Percent for Green support.
 Find out more about what to do during project implementation and completion.

-The eligibility information covers who and what types of projects are eligible for Neighborhood to the River grants.
+The eligibility information covers who and what types of projects are eligible for Percent for Green grants.
 This section also outlines eligible and ineligible project expenses.

-Environmental Services evaluates Neighborhood to the River grant project submissions based on three criteria: watershed and environmental benefits, community involvement and partnerships, and equity and leadership.
-Find more details about the selection criteria on this page.
+Environmental Services evaluates project submissions based on four criteria: watershed benefits, community involvement and partnerships, equity, and equity in contracting.
+Find more detail about the selection criteria.